1966 Rose-Mar College of Beauty shooting

-On November 12, 1966, 18-year-old Robert Smith shot and killed five people, four women and a toddler, and injured two others at the Rose-Mar College of Beauty in Mesa, Arizona.
+On November 12, 1966, 18-year-old Robert Benjamin Smith shot and killed five people—four women and a toddler—and injured two others at the Rose-Mar College of Beauty in Mesa, Arizona, United States.
 All seven victims had been shot and one of the victims who initially survived her wounds was stabbed in the back.

+It is the deadliest school shooting in Arizona history.
 The shooting is considered to be the first copycat mass shooting with Smith indicating that he had wanted to kill more than Charles Whitman, the perpetrator of the University of Texas tower shooting earlier the same year.

+Background

+The Rose-Mar College of Beauty was owned by Bert Freestone, a Mesa city councilor who also owned other beauty colleges throughout Mesa and neighboring Tempe.
+Students at the school took a nine-month and 1,800 course in order to become licensed cosmetologists.
+The first 300 hours were spent in a classroom, followed by working with customers alongside continued classroom study.

+Freestone said that the victims had arrived early to the school and that if the attack had happened an hour later there would've been approximately 45 students at the school and more than 50 customers.